 The other approach is to craft your message to grab the viewer’s attention immediately.
 This approach is similar to adding a hook at the start of your captions on Instagram or Facebook.
 You could ask a question or highlight a problem your audience faces.

 Even with a well-planned thumbnail and hook in place, having someone watch your entire video can be challenging.
 That’s why it’s important to front-load your message.

 Start with the essential information you hope to share.
-If you have a coaching service, the hook could be highlighting a problem your clients face.
+If you have a coaching service like life coaching, the hook could be highlighting a problem your clients face.
 The front-loaded message could be, “I can help by offering X, Y, Z.” Then, the rest of the message could be outlining the tips that relate to your offering and add value to the message.